This post may contain affiliate links. Please read my disclosure.

 Instructions

-- First, spatchcock the turkey by removing the giblets, neck and any plastic hardware.
+- Spatchcock the turkey by removing the giblets, neck and any plastic hardware.
 Place the turkey on a cutting board with the backbone facing up.
 Use kitchen shears and cut along both sides of the backbone to remove it.
 Turn breast side up and press down to flatten it.

-- Smoke the turkey for 45 minutes at 200°F before increasing temperature to 375°F. Cook until internal temperature reaches 165°F. Let rest for 15 minutes before slicing.
+- Smoke the turkey for about 2 hours or cook until internal the temperature reaches 165°F in the thickest part of the breast.
+Let rest for 15 minutes before slicing.

 Notes